Chicken feet: Thailand

 Khanom chin kaeng khiao wan kai is Thai green chicken curry served over rice noodles.
-This particular version is made with chicken feet.
+This version is made with chicken feet.

-In Thai cuisine, the chicken feet are served in a variety of dishes, such as in a version of chicken green curry.
+In Thai cuisine, chicken feet are served in a variety of dishes, including a version of chicken green curry.

 Trinidad

-In Trinidad, the chicken feet are cleaned, seasoned, boiled in seasoned water, and left to soak with cucumbers, onions, peppers and green seasoning until cool.
-It is eaten as a party dish called chicken foot souse.
+In Trinidad, chicken feet are cleaned, seasoned, boiled in seasoned water, and left to soak with cucumbers, onions, peppers and green seasoning until cool.
+This party dish is called chicken foot souse.